MrRacoon/lifx-client/README.md

   -a, --status          show the status of the lights -o, --logFile=ARG     specify a log file to use (default: /tmp/lifx-cli.log) -h, --help            display this help
-  -v, --verbose         Log out verbose messages to the screen
+  -n, --notify          provide a system notification with details about the changes -v, --verbose         Log out verbose messages to the screen
       --changeString    Return the string that would be used in the Api to modify bulb state
 ```